+N6AMT1 Depletion Reduces Cytosolic Translation of the mt-RNA Processing Machinery.
 Given that a direct role for N6AMT1 in nuclear transcription is unlikely to account for the changes seen in mt-DNA gene expression, we investigated the influence of N6AMT1 on cytosolic translation using ribosome profiling (Ribo-Seq).
-In K562 cells, N6AMT1 depletion led to no or marginal changes in rRNA abundance, polysome profiles, and ribosome profiles (Figures 2A-B and S2A).
-In contrast to earlier studies in yeast and bacteria, we observed no appearance of halfmers in our polysome profiles (Figure 2B) and our meta-analysis of all transcripts in N6AMT1-depleted cells showed no difference in ribosome occupancy on termination codons (Figure 2C), indicating no global effect on polysome formation or on translation termination, respectively.
-However, 1,401 individual genes were differentially translated (FDR-q < 0.05) in N6AMT1-depleted cells (Figure 2D, Supplementary table S6).
-Gene ontology analysis revealed several affected pathways (Figure S2B and Supplementary table S7), and among them, we found a significant reduction in the translation of genes involved in mt-RNA metabolism, including PRORP, the catalytic subunit of the mitochondrial RNAse P, and TRMT10C, a methyltransferase also part of the mitochondrial RNAse P complex (Figure 2D).
-This was in marked contrast to the RNA-Seq data, which showed no difference in the steady-state levels of mt-RNA metabolism-related transcripts, including in PROPR and TRMT10C (Figure S2B, E).
-GSEA using the MitoPathways gene sets confirmed "mt-RNA metabolism", "mt-RNA processing", and "mt-RNA granules" as the three most depleted mitochondrial pathways (Supplementary table S8), a finding that we corroborated by analyzing translation efficiency (TE), a metric in which ribosome-protected mRNA fragments are normalized to transcript abundance (Supplementary tables S9-S10).
+In K562 cells, N6AMT1 depletion led to no or marginal changes in rRNA abundance, polysome profiles, and ribosome profiles (Fig. 2 A and B and SI Appendix, Fig. S2A).
+In contrast to earlier studies in yeast and bacteria (23, 24), we observed no appearance of halfmers in our polysome profiles (Fig. 2B) and our meta-analysis of all transcripts in N6AMT1-depleted cells showed no difference in ribosome occupancy on termination codons (Fig. 2C), indicating no global effect on polysome formation or on translation termination, respectively.
+However, 1,401 individual genes were differentially translated (FDR-q < 0.05) in N6AMT1depleted cells (Fig. 2D and Dataset S6).
+Gene ontology analysis revealed several affected pathways (SI Appendix, Fig. S2B and Dataset S7), and among them, we found a significant reduction in the translation of genes involved in mt-RNA metabolism, including PRORP, the catalytic subunit of the mitochondrial RNAse P, and TRMT10C, a methyltransferase also part of the mitochondrial RNAse P complex (Fig. 2D).
+This was in marked contrast to the RNA-Seq data, which showed no difference in